-Police Scotland's revenue expenditure for 2016/17 is currently forecast as £1,074m and after offsets from other underspent budgets will result in a projected final outturn deficit of £17.5m.
-In 2017/18 Police Scotland's projected revenue expenditure will rise to £1,107m and would result in an operating deficit of £60m without the commencement of an effective transformation plan.
-The Scottish Government has yet to conduct a spending review beyond 17/18 but based on their indication that they would protect the police budget in real terms we believe that this level of deficit would be ongoing without fundamental change.
+Police Scotland's revenue expenditure for 2016/17 is currently forecast as £1,073m after offsets from other underspent budgets this will result in a projected final outturn deficit of £17.1m.
+In 2017/18 Police Scotland's projected revenue expenditure will rise to £1,092m and would result in an operating deficit of £60m without the commencement of an effective transformation plan.
+The Scottish Government has yet to conduct a spending review beyond 2017/18 but based on their indication that they would protect the police budget in real terms we believe that this level of deficit would be ongoing without fundamental change.

-The Scottish Government has given a commitment to continued funding to support reform and change of £61 million in 2017-18 (split across Capital and Reform budgets).
+The Scottish Government has given a commitment to continued funding to support reform and change of £59.5m in 2017/18 (split across capital and reform budgets).
 This will facilitate the commencement of the 2026 strategy and our transformation plan.
-This will reduce the projected deficit but will not eliminate it and a revenue budget deficit can be expected at the year end.
+It will also reduce the projected deficit but will not eliminate it and a revenue budget deficit of £47.2m is expected at the year end.
+We will however continue to make all efforts to reduce this further.